Written by Zoë Howie on 21 / 11 / 2024

 Gap Year Advice

-It seems there's much dispute between backpackers and seasoned travellers about which part of Borneo is best to visit on your gap year: is it the Malaysian or Indonesian side that cuts the travelling mustard?
+It seems there's debate between backpackers as to which part of Borneo is best to visit on your gap year: is it the Malaysian or Indonesian side?
 With such a vast difference in culture between these nations, you’ll want to make sure you’re travelling to the side of Borneo that flicks your switch.

 So, here’s our guide to where is where and what is what... just to clear up any confusion and get you heading in the right direction on your gap year travels.